-- Provide medical support if it is safe to do so. - Call 911. - Call Program Supervisor. - Police will notify the family. - Emergency Personnel will provide further instructions. - Follow the EMERGENCY NOTIFICATION TREE to contact MRPMCS Personnel. - Reassure others if appropriate and have them leave the area is possible. - The Executive Director or designate will contact the Ministry.
+- Provide medical support if it is safe to do so. - Call 911. - Call Program Supervisor. - · Police will notify the family. - Emergency Personnel will provide further instructions. - Follow the EMERGENCY NOTIFICATION TREE to contact MRPMCS Personnel. - Reassure others if appropriate and have them leave the area, if possible. - The Executive Director or designate will contact the Ministry or Health Authority.

-Missing
+Missing Person

-If someone is missing, first contact immediate supervisor or designate
+If someone is missing, first contact immediate Supervisor or designate